canonical/httprequest-lego-provider/charm/docs/how-to/upgrade.md

 # How to upgrade

-Since the upgrade to the latest version involves running migration scripts in the database, it is essential to backup the postgresql database before upgrading to the latest version.
+Since the upgrade to the latest version involves running migration scripts in the database, it is essential to backup the PostgreSQL database before upgrading to the latest version.

 ## Back up